 8. Offer a recharge service for electric cars

 The future is by electric car: the number of electric and hybrid cars, especially in the North-European countries (in Norway, 50% of the cars are already electric!).
 Why don’t you offer your guests the possibility to recharge their electric car?
-You’ll receive many more visits and you’ll help promoting the safeguard of the environment.
+You’ll receive many more visits and you’ll help to promote the safeguard of the environment.

 9. Choose 100% clean energy

 Try to use electric energy coming from 100% renewable sources (sun, wind, water,…).
-If you can’t produce it yourselves, for example through photovoltaic panels, you can buy the energy you need from clean energy suppliers.
-In Europe and in Italy, there are already companies that recognized the economic and environmental value of clean energy and decided to invest on the safeguard of the environment, for example Trenta S.p.A. of the Dolomites Energy Group.
+If you can’t produce it yourself, for example through photovoltaic panels, you can buy the energy you need from clean energy suppliers.
+In Europe and in Italy, there are already companies that recognized the economic and environmental value of clean energy and decided to invest in the safeguard of the environment, for example, Trenta S.p.A. of the Dolomites Energy Group.
 Considering the electric energy consumed on average, if you use renewable energy you can save 1581 g of CO2 for each guest of your green hotel, equal to 58 saved trees.

 10. Use solar panels to have hot water

 Why should you pay hot water, when the sun’s heath is free?
 The use of solar panels to heat water in your green hotel is an ecological choice that allows you to save money, exploiting the sun’s heath.
 You’ll save up to 968 g of CO2 for each guest, meaning 35 trees.
-The obtained hot water can be used for the under floor heating of your hotel’s rooms.
+The obtained hot water can be used for the underfloor heating of your hotel’s rooms.

 11. Avoid single portions

 Plastic is one of the main problems of our time: alarming researches tell us that if we continue to live like that, in our oceans there’ll soon be more plastic than fishes.
 Saying farewell to single portions is a fundamental step for every green hotel.
 Get rid of single portions of honey, jam, sugar, cereals, yogurts, etc. in your breakfasts and replace them with glass containers and distributors.
-Choose re-usable containers, packaging return and bulk goods, avoiding useless waste.
+Choose reusable containers, packaging return, and bulk goods, avoiding useless waste.
 In the bathrooms, choose dispensers, rather than single portions.
 Even luxury hotels chose this eco-friendly habit.